City of Golden Zoning Code Update

 There is a provision in the code for two city councilors to flag a project for review.
 The timeframe (2 weeks) and requirements (cite the specific part of code not followed) in addition to the fact that a city councilor is the only one who can do it (why not planning commission?) is a very high bar.
 This sounds like a process put in place so we can say it's there but to discourage the process from happening.
 Can we extend the timeframe, allow planning commission to flag a project, and not require the specific part of the code to be identified initially?
 It would obviously need to be identified at some point, but the code is complicated, and a full review takes time.

-Minihane almost 3 years ago
+Minihane over 3 years ago

 characters left